FOSSRIT/fossrit.github.io/projects/_posts/2024-11-04-roarday-url-creator.md

 This URL creator is a simple tool built to essentially automate this process for people to make it far more user-friendly.
 By pulling the list of organizations from the spreadsheet using the google sheets API, the site is able to allow much faster, easier generation of these URLs.

-This project was done in collaboration with, and with the support of Victor Santiago from University Advancement.
+This project was done in collaboration with, and with the support of Victor Santiago from University Advancement and was eventually set as the target of a redirect from [https://rit.edu/ROARDayURLCreator](https://rit.edu/ROARDayURLCreator)

 ## Future plans